GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 ## Make File

 A separate `make` file named [Makefile.nix](https://github.com/GCTC-NTGC/gc-digital-talent/blob/main/Makefile.nix) is provided for convenience and reference when running on Linux.

-Install it with:
+Install it from the repository.

 ```
 sudo apt-get install make